S-idN/landing-page/README.md

 - a-bird-sitting-on-a-branch-of-a-tree by Sasha Matic -->(https://unsplash.com/photos/a-bird-sitting-on-a-branch-of-a-tree-ZVw3HmHRhv0)

-Ok the page alignment is totally fine on firefox and chromium but it seems to be broken on literally every other browser I've tried so if the page looks broken please try viewing the page at around 80-75% zoom I am so sorry.
+The page alignment might be a little off if the OS's scaling isn't at 100% so if that's the case please use different zoom levels, sorry in advance :(